benlazarine/irods-icommands-installers/README.md

 provided by RENCI for all the distributions iRODS supports

 This builds user space installers for iCommands and iRODS FUSE client for all of the operating systems that version 4.1.9 of iRODS supports.
-It also builds the distro packages containing the iCommands with CyVerse's custom iRODS FUSE client for the supported OSes.

-Each installer is a posix shell script that will install the iCommands, the stock iRODS FUSE client, or CyVerse's custom iRODS FUSE client  in a user chosen place.
+Each installer is a posix shell script that will install the iCommands or the stock iRODS FUSE client in a user chosen place.
 Then it will modify the user's .bashrc so the executables are added to the path.

 `irods-icommands-4.1.9-<distro>.installer` installs the iCommands.
 `irods-fuse-4.1.9-<distro>.installer` installs the stock FUSE client.
-`irods-fuse-4.1.9-cv-<distro>.installer` installs CyVerse's custom FUSE client.

 ## Initialzation